-The very first scene in Shakespeare’s Macbeth may seem like an extremely short scene where nothing really happens.
-We meet three witches accompanied by their magical animals, and we hear the witches briefly discuss when to gather next.
+The very first scene in Shakespeare’s Macbeth may seem like a scene where nothing really happens.
+We meet three witches accompanied by their magical animals.
 We learn that they plan to meet with someone called Macbeth once a battle is over.
 This scene is short and brisk - just like the play as a whole.

-However, the opening scene has an important function in the play.
-A sense of danger runs through this scene, and as audience or readers, we are supposed to realise that this is a world where things are already about to go wrong.
-Our Background information section explains how the Elizabethans believed that everything in the universe was ordered in a strict hierarchy called the Chain of Being.
-Upsetting this hierarchy would upset the entire world order.
-In Scene 1, there are indications that this state of order has already been disturbed.
-This is shown to us via three elements.
+However, the idea of the opening scene is to indicate that this is a world that will soon collapse into chaos.
+The Elizabethans believed that everything in the universe was ordered into a strict hierarchy called the Chain of Being.
+Upsetting this natural hierarchy would lead to the unnatural state of chaos.
+In Scene 1, there are indications that order has already been disturbed.
+This is shown through three elements.

 First, the stage directions tell us that there is thunder and lightning.
-As your teacher has probably told you, the setting is almost always important because it tends to symbolise what is going on in the story.
-This is also the case in Macbeth.
-The fact that we have violent weather is a sign that this world is in a state of chaos.
-The witches refer to the weather directly, for instance when they “hover through the fog and filthy air.”
+The fact that the setting is marked by violent weather is a sign that the world is heading for a state of chaos.
+The witches refer to the weather directly, for instance when they “hover through the fog and filthy air”.
 (1.1.13).